بِسْمِ اللّٰهِ الرَّحْمٰنِ الرَّحِيمِ

 FIRST POINT: We shall indicate, as a measure, only four out of hundreds of proofs that aqîdah in the âkhirah is fundamental to the life of society and to man's personal life, and is the basis of his happiness, prosperity, and achievement.”
 The Rays ( 203 )

-“A subtle point of the âyâh, فَقَدْ جَۤاءَ اَشْرَاطُهَا 5 written in order to protect the aqîdah of the ‘awâm of mu’mins and preserve it from doubt.”
+“A subtle point of the âyâh, فَقَدْ جَۤاءَ اَشْرَاطُهَا 5 has been written in order to preserve the aqîdah of the ‘awâm mu’mins and protect them from doubts.”
 The Fifth Ray - Introduction

 “For now, with the help of Ar-Rabb, out of hundreds of examples of those events concerning the ghayb that mulhids disseminated with the idea of corrupting the aqîdah of the ‘awâm, Twenty-Three Matters will be declared very concisely.
 I beseech the rahmah of Rabb that those matters will cause no harm, as the mulhids surmised, but will strengthen the aqîdah of the ‘awâm when it is seen that each of them is a flash of the miraculousness of the Prophet and their true ta’wîls are proven and made clear.
 And I beseech my Rabb Ar-Rahîm that He forgives my faults and errors and grants His maghfirah.”
 The Fifth Ray - Introduction

 In one noble hadith arrived that اِنَّ اللهَ خَلَقَ اْلاِنْسَانَ عَلٰى صُورَةِ الرَّحْمٰنِ 6 [As he said (asm)].
 Some of the people of tarîqah have interpreted this hadith in a strange way inappropriate to the aqâid of îmân.
 Among them, some people of ‘ashq even considered man's ma’nawî face to be a form of Ar-Rahmân.
 Since the people of tarîqah are mostly in sakr7 and people of ‘ashq are mostly in istighraq8 and confused, they are perhaps excusable in their understanding which is contrary to the haqiqah.
 But those in their senses cannot accept by mind their meanings which are contrary to the fundamentals of aqâid.
 If they do, they are in error.